 We've been practicing restorative justice in schools since 2009, with a team that has conducted hundreds of restorative conversations and made restorative circles an everyday practice in our own schools.

 Jen Kirksey’s prior experience as a police officer and Jen Gallegos’ Special Education Coordinator endorsement and experience with SED populations provides a unique and invaluable training dynamic in your school district.

-CO-OWNERS & TRAINERS
+CO-FOUNDERS & TRAINERS

 She has studied, practiced, and taught restorative justice for more than a decade.
 One of the many rewards of her work is watching the positive results of RJ practices significantly change the culture and climate of schools.
 A sought-after fixture at RJ-related conferences, Jen, with partner Jen Gallegos, has been called to implement RJ programs in school districts throughout the U.S.

 “Seeing the walls built up by students turn soft and ultimately disappear is what drives me to continue the work of RJ.”

 Prior to education, Jen was a Lakewood Police officer.
 She was an important member of the SWAT Team, serving as a first responder during the tragic events at Columbine High School in 1999.

 Jen holds a master’s degree in education from Regis University, a master's degree in Clinical Mental Health from Adams State University, and a bachelor’s degree from Alaska Pacific University in management, a principal’s license, and is currently pursuing a clinical mental health therapist's license.